mainmatter/ember-simple-auth/README.md

 ```

 To wire this up with Ember.SimpleAuth, the login controller
-`App.LoginController` needs to implement the respective mixin provided by
+needs to implement the respective mixin provided by
 Ember.SimpleAuth:

 ```js